EmergentOrder/onnx-scala/README.md

 //The highest scoring and thus highest probability (predicted) class out.data.indices.maxBy(out.data)
-// val res1: Int = 418
+// val res1: Int = 549
 ```

-Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "ballpoint pen".
+Referring to the [ImageNet 1000 class labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a), we see that the predicted class is "envelope".

 Based on a simple benchmark of 100000 iterations of SqueezeNet inference, the run time is on par (within 3% of) ONNX Runtime (via Python).
 The discrepancy can be accounted for by the overhead of shipping data between the JVM and native memory.